- 12 Sep 2025

 ---|---|

-KB | A Knowledge Base (KB) is a repository that includes support articles, FAQs, and troubleshooting instructions.
+KB | Knowledge Base (KB) is a repository that includes support articles, FAQs, and troubleshooting instructions.
 These can be accessed by customers and employees to find answers to commonly asked questions relating to a product or service without having to ask for help.
-Some examples of Knowledge Base applications are Confluence, Zendesk, Freshdesk, SharePoint, etc. |
+Some examples of Knowledge Base applications are Confluence, Zendesk, Freshdesk, SharePoint, and more. |

 L